ChrisPortman/vcrepo/README.md

     source: 'http://yum.puppetlabs.com/el/6/products/x86_64/'
 ```

 The key for the repo, in this case 'shinyrepo_myos_osvers_myarch' can be whatever you like.
 It will be what shows up in the list of repositories when you browse to / on your server.
 The key/values inside the hash depend on the type of repository your creating.
-In this case, its a yum (I havent implemented any other types yet) repository.
 The source is where to get the packages from.

+Valid types are:
+   - yum
+   - apt

+Note that the type is not indicative of the upstream source.
+The upstream may just be a bunch of package file in a directory.

 Valid source configs look like: